weklund/conf-talks/README.md

 Once you've developed a kickass Machine Learning model, you need a way to get that model to your computing devices (phones) to start doing your predictions!
 Most Machine Learning projects in production will 'train' the model on cloud servers, then 'deploy' the model to an API server or mobile device.
 This session will introduce the attendee on using TensorFlow Serving and Apple CoreML to deploy Machine Learning models to a mobile app.

+## Leadership / Soft Skills

+### Four Ways to Lead your Software Team to Success

+Have you ever wondered about how your team operates and their dynamics?
+Confused on how much (or alittle) wiggle room you should give your team?
+Should a team have a singular focus or have a broader reach?
+Wondering if there be a lot of team processes or alittle?
+This talk will discuss 4 key components to keep in mind when running teams.
+Attendees, whether they are team leads or team members, will leave with a solid understanding of what makes a team tick and how to improve cohesion.
+Attendees will also have tangible, direct steps that they can take with their teams immediately.

 ## DevOps